ramirocardelli/vehicle-history/PUSHDROP_IMPLEMENTATION.md

 3. Fill in vehicle details (VIN, make, model, year)
 4. Click "Create Token"
 5. Token is created on-chain and txid stored in database
-6. View vehicle detail to see `tokenId` and blockchain metadata
+6. View vehicle detail to see `txid` and blockchain metadata

 ## Cost